aimms/how-to/Articles/397/397-traveling-salesman.rst

 This AIMMS project illustrates the use of a semi-continuous variable.
 A semi-continuous variable is either zero or within a certain range.
 This type of variables can be used in conditions like, whenever there is a transport this transport has a minimum size.

+In this example the (symmetric) Traveling Salesman Problem (TSP) is formulated using subtour elimination constraints.
+The amount of subtour elimination constraints is exponential, and therefore they are added using a lazy constraint callback.
+Lazy constraints are constraints that should be satisfied by any solution to the problem, but they are not generated upfront.
+The lazy constraint callback checks whether the incumbent solution found by the solver contains subtours.
+If yes, then subtour elimination constraints are added that forbid these subtours.
+If not, then the incumbent solution forms a true solution of the TSP problem, as it contains only one tour.

 +-----+------------------------------------------------------+-------------------------------------------+
 |       Contract Allocation Problem                                                                      |